-Professional development and goal setting play a huge role in employees’ success at organizations, but what about your manager’s goals?
-Managers spend a good amount of their time helping employees and teams meet their objectives.
-However, it’s easy for them to lose sight of their own.
-Let’s take a step back and think about what excellent goal setting is and how you can put those goals into an action plan for your managers.@CaliperCorp breaks down the importance of #ProfessionalDevelopment #goals when it comes to organizational success.
+Professional development and goal-setting play a significant role in successful growth and advancement at any point in a manager’s career.
+As leaders, managers spend a great deal of time helping employees and teams meet their objectives.
+However, it can be easy for managers to lose sight of their own goals.
+It’s time to reflect on what excellent goal setting is and how you can put those plans into action for your managers.@CaliperCorp breaks down the importance of #ProfessionalDevelopment #goals when it comes to organizational success.
 Read more: Click To Tweet

-During monthly or quarterly performance reviews, sit down with your managers to determine what they need to improve on, what skills they want to acquire or grow, and what these goals will do to help improve their overall performance.
+During monthly or quarterly performance reviews, sit down with your managers to determine where they need to improve, what skills they wish to acquire or grow, and what these goals will do to improve their overall performance.
 Each professional development goal can be job-specific, such as cross-training with another department, or more generalized, like leadership participation throughout the organization.
 When setting goals for your leaders, make sure they are clear, measurable, and realistic.
-Focusing on these aspects will assist your managers to achieve these goals and have the ability to put them into play within their team.
+Focusing on these aspects will help your managers achieve these goals and put them into play within their team.
 When your managers complete specific goals, your entire workforce’s performance will elevate through enhanced communication, productivity, and retention.

 So what key goals can turn your good managers into great leaders?
 Take a look: